Australian Animals: What You’ll See Down Under

 Crocodile in the water.
 Image: Tourism Northern Territory

 Crocodiles might be some of the most famous Australian animals, thanks to the Crocodile Hunter and the beloved film Crocodile Dundee.
-You might think there are dangerous saltwater crocs roaming all over Australia, but actually they’re mostly found in the northern outback.
+You might think there are dangerous saltwater crocs roaming all over Australia, but they’re mostly found in the northern outback.

 This is one Aussie animal you probably don’t want to interact with!
 However, its natural habitat is absolutely gorgeous and certainly worth exploring.
-Kakadu National Park in particular features a lot of the rugged red escarpments, rushing waterfalls, and secluded swimming holes you’ve seen in the movies.
+Kakadu National Park, in particular, features a lot of the rugged red escarpments, rushing waterfalls, and secluded swimming holes you’ve seen in the movies.
 We recommend exploring with a guide who knows the area well—ask us about some of our favorite Kakadu tours!